 This is exactly what happened with ORR and the pulp and paper industry.
 The longer ORR safety experts spent at pulp and paper mills around the country, the more they heard the same complaints: the PPE was bulky, restrictive, too warm, and too narrow in application.
 A worker had to change their PPE several times a shift as they worked with a variety of hazards and applications, slowing everything down and creating dangerous shifts in attention from the job at hand.

 This front-row seat to the hardships of the pulp and paper industry got ORR’s experts thinking: why did it have to be this way?
 Why not change the game?
-Why not design PPE for the pulp and paper industry that was lighter, cooler, and applicable to a variety of applications instead of just one?
+Once ORR was asked to partner with the pulp and paper industry to design a new product that would meet the needs of workers inside a mill, we collaborated with management and employees to invent a line of protective clothing that was lighter, cooler, and applicable to a variety of applications.

 The Birth of a New Line